jpsutton/headset-charge-indicator-qt/README.md

     python3 headset-charge-indicator.py

-A Headset-icon should appear in the area for app-indicators together with a percentage number.
+A Headset-icon should appear in the system tray with battery percentage information.

 You can optionally supply a path to the `headsetcontrol` binary.

-If you provide a commandline argument `--switch-command`, an additional "Switch" menu will be added with options to switch between Soundcard and some Headsets and USB devices.
-The provided application or script will be invoked with "1" for soundcard, "2" for headset, "3" for an USB headset, "4" for a chat-device and "5" for Monitor Audio (it should be easy to adjust this for your devices).

-A script can for example use pactl and/or pacmd to send audio output to the correct endpoint as well as setting audio input to the correct microphone.

 ### Commandline

 ```
 $ ./headset-charge-indicator.py -h
-usage: headset-charge-indicator.py [-h] [--headsetcontrol-binary <path to headsetcontrol binary>] [--switch-command <device switch command>] [--verbose]
+usage: headset-charge-indicator.py [-h] [--headsetcontrol-binary <path to headsetcontrol binary>] [--verbose] [--low-battery <percentage>] [--medium-battery <percentage>] [--no-notifications] [--poll-interval <seconds>] [--icon-name <icon-name>] [--force-qt]

-    Simple AppIndicator which uses the HeadsetControl application from https://github.com/Sapd/HeadsetControl/ for retrieving charge information for wireless headsets and displays it as app-indicator
+    Qt6 System Tray application which uses the HeadsetControl application from
+    https://github.com/Sapd/HeadsetControl/ for retrieving charge information
+    for wireless headsets and displays it as system tray icon with native tooltips.

+    Enhanced for KDE Plasma Desktop with:
+    - Native tooltip support showing battery percentage
+    - Color-coded icons (red/orange/normal based on battery level)
+    - Desktop notifications for battery level changes and critical levels

-    The application has two optional commandline arguments, one for the location of the HeadsetControl binary and one for a command to switch between Laptop, Headset and other devices.
+    The application has optional commandline arguments for customizing behavior,
+    battery thresholds, and notification settings.

 optional arguments:
   -h, --help            show this help message and exit
   --headsetcontrol-binary <path to headsetcontrol binary>
                         Optional path to headsetcontrol binary
-  --switch-command <device switch command>
-                        Optional command to switch between Laptop, Headset and other devices
   --verbose             Increase output verbosity
+  --low-battery <percentage>
+                        Battery percentage threshold for red icon (default: 20)
+  --medium-battery <percentage>
+                        Battery percentage threshold for orange icon (default: 50)
+  --no-notifications   Disable desktop notifications
+  --poll-interval <seconds>
+                        Polling interval in seconds (default: 60)
+  --icon-name <icon-name>
+                        Specific icon name to use (e.g. "audio-headset-symbolic" for monochrome)
+  --force-qt           Force use of Qt system tray instead of KDE libraries
 ```

 ## Supported Headsets